nordicsemi/kotlin-nrf-matter/doc/App/shared/src/commonMain/composeResources/files/docs/overview.md

 * Vendor & Identity: Product Name, Vendor Name, Vendor ID (VID), and Product ID (PID).

-* Firmware & Build: Software Version, Software Version String, and Serial Number.
+* Firmware & Build: Software Version and Serial Number.

 This information is available for all commissioned accessories, including Unsupported Device Types.
+A field is only shown once the accessory has reported it; attributes it does not implement are omitted from the sheet rather than shown blank.

 | Field                 | Attribute |
 |-----------------------|-----------|